harunpehlivan/playground-15njG10g/statement.md

 # Simulated Annealing in C#

+The simulated annealing is a metaheuristic, a random search algorithm inspired from physics sciences.
-In this example, we will doing a simple thing : adjusting one coefficent for having a better results for the algorithm.
+In this example, we will doing a simple thing : adjusting one coefficent for having a better results for the algorithm to found the minimum of the function : f(X)=0.11(0.5 X² + Cos[Pi X] - 2 Sin[2 Pi X] + Cos[3 Pi X]*Sin[Pi X] in [-5; 5].

 ```C# runnable